gamesbook/protograf/docs/source/using_fonts.rst

 If you are running on a Windows operating system, these fonts should already be installed and usable.

+On Ubuntu Linux these font files are typically installed into ``/usr/share/fonts``.

 Using Additional Fonts
 ======================